 Microsoft Teams applications are the secret sauce that Microsoft uses to enhance the user experience and bring all the different aspects of the Office 365 toolset.
 Apps make it easier to not have to leave Teams to get the work you need to get done, done.
-But which are the most essential overall?
-In this post, I’m going to break down five different apps everyone should use (and I’ll even throw in a bonus here and there)!
+But which are the most essential Teams apps overall?
+In this post, I’m going to break down five useful Teams apps everyone should use (and I’ll even throw in a bonus here and there)!

 App #1: Video Apps (Stream and YouTube)